datanav/docs/technical/salesforce-shopify.rst

 --------------------------------------
 Before any synchronization can take place, a link between a Salesforce Product2 and a Shopify Product must be established.

-A new Shopify Product will be created from a Salesforce Product2 if it is connected to a Salesforce Order that is synchronized into Shopify.
+A new Shopify Product will be created from a Salesforce Product2 if it is connected to a Salesforce Order, or Orderitem that is synchronized into Shopify.

 Once a link between a Salesforce Product2 and a Shopify Product is established, it will keep in sync between the two systems, regardless of where it is edited.